KrisDunning/data-structures-and-algorithms/javascript/code-challenges/trees/README.md

 <!-- Short summary or background information -->
 Practice creating and traversing Binary trees and implement a Binary Search Tree.

+Added a FizzBuzz challenge when traversing a K-ary tree.
+Worked with Isaiah Keller on this challenge for the whiteboard and the code related to K-ary trees and fizzBuzz.
 ## Challenge
 <!-- Description of the challenge -->